PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 artifact, dependency, target-routing, policy, runtime-order, guard, boundary, scope-sharing, or TensorFlow-isolation contract changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The one-boolean gate-layout cluster is now characterized without production changes.
+Five focused tests freeze its keyword-only `True` default, one shared main-model scope, eight-owner full sequence, seven-owner reduced sequence, single exact optional guard, explicit-False direct caller and boundaries, and the helper's identity as an argument-free attention-recovery callback.
+The 262-test focused/attention-recovery/architecture set, 30 pass-efficiency tests, and all 11 TensorFlow-import-blocked tests pass.
+Runtime behavior and all public/dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.